dannymuchoki/RecordsMaster/readme.md

 Note that, other than the PasswordReset controller, each controller has a corresponding view in the 'Views' directory.

+Admin users can see what each user has requested or checked out via the 'Manage Users' page.
+Click on the username hyperlink to access the user's record view.

 ## 'Services' directory contains:
 1. The untested email sender classes.
 2. Two PDF printing services - one for development in Windows, the other cross-plaform.